 State Counsel for Offenders

-- Appellate Writs - Sometimes errors of a constitutional dimension are made in an offender's conviction.
-The attorney can research the case to see if there are valid, provable legal reasons to file a writ of habeas corpus to set aside or modify their conviction or sentence.
+Appellate Writs: Sometimes errors of a constitutional dimension are made in an offender's criminal conviction, including a free-world criminal case.
+The attorney can research the case to see if there are valid, provable legal reasons to file a writ of habeas corpus to set aside or modify the conviction or sentence.

-- Time Questions - They will investigate claims of jail time not being credited to an offender's sentence.
-Information and/or assistance can also be given in reference to flat time, good time, educational time, and work time credit.
-Additionally, information and/or assistance may be provided on SAIP programs (Boot Camp), SAFP-TF program, Prison Management Act (PMA), and State Jail Convictions.
+Time Questions - Claims of jail time not being credited to an offender's sentence will be investigated.
+Information or assistance also can be given in reference to flat time, good time, educational time, and work time credit.
+Additionally, information or assistance may be provided on the SAFP-TF program, Prison Management Act (PMA), and State Jail Convictions.

-- Paroles & Mandatory Supervision - They can assist offenders with their parole and mandatory supervision eligibility questions.
+Paroles and Mandatory Supervision - Assistance may be given to offenders with parole and mandatory supervision eligibility questions.

-- Shock Probation & Time Cuts - They can provide forms and directions to offenders who want to apply for shock probation or a time-cut.
+Shock Probation and Time Cuts - Forms and directions may be provided to offenders who want to apply for shock probation or a time-cut.